thiagopazBR/docker-wsl2-win-free/README.md

 ## Enable WSL

 <br>In Windows, the Linux Subsystem has to be enabled.
-This can be done with a PowerShell command:
+This can be done running the follow PowerShell command (administrative privileges required):
 ```powershell
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

 ## Install Ubuntu on WSL2
 After you set up the prerequisite you have to open a PowerShell with administrative privileges and install Ubuntu in WSL2 with the following command: